easyhour/google_huawei_availability/README.md

 # Google and Huawei Service Availability
  A Flutter plugin to detect the availability of the Google Play Services and Huawei HMS Services API on Android devices.
+ It can also be used to check the device is a Huawei device or not.

 ### Installing